gallen/sitegeist/docs/prompts.md

 - Critical constraint 1
 - Critical constraint 2

-## Library functions
+## Helper Functions (Automatically Available)

-You can use the following functions in your code:
+These functions are injected into the execution environment and available globally:

 ${runtimeProviderDescriptions.join("\n\n")}
 ```